Our Vision and Strategy

 A Vision for Community Pharmacy: Executive summary

-To help make the Vision report more digestible, Community Pharmacy England has prepared the following alternative summaries:
+To help make the Vision report more digestible, Community Pharmacy England prepared the following alternative summaries:

 Briefing: Community Pharmacies: A Vision